-If you are searching for the solution or some special tricks to increase the Excel column limit then you have landed in the right place.
+If you are searching for a solution or some special tricks to increase the Excel column limit then you have landed in the right place.
 This article will show you each and every step with proper illustrations so, you can easily apply them for your purpose.
 Let’s get into the main part of the article.

 What Is Excel Column Limit?

 In Excel, there are 16,384 columns available to use in the latest versions.
 You will find the same number of columns in Excel 2007 version and later on.
 But in the Excel 2003 version, there was only 256 column.